GDSC-RememberMe/RememberAI/README.md

 # RememberAI 👴👨‍🦳👨‍🦰👱‍♂️🧑👦👶
-## Memory Clustering and Extract Keywords
+### Memory Clustering and Extract Keywords
+The AI of RememberME automatically categorizes precious memories with your family and helps facilitate smoother recollection of those memories.

 <br>